Accomodation

 Room

-In Polish pokój (en. room) refers to a bedroom in a shared apartment.
-Depending on the apartment’s layout, you may be sharing the common kitchen and bathroom with other flatmates.
+In Polish pokój (room) refers to a bedroom in a shared apartment.
+Depending on the apartment’s layout, you may be sharing the kitchen and bathroom with your flatmates.

 Studio (1 room)

-A studio (pl. kawalerka or studio) is usually a very basic and small studio apartment, often with only a kitchenette and not a full kitchen.
-A 1-Pokoj apartment refers to a one-room apartment with a full kitchen, bed, and living area all together.
+A studio (kawalerka or studio) is usually a very basic and small studio apartment, often with only a kitchenette and not a full kitchen.
+A 1-pokój apartment refers to a one-room apartment with a full kitchen, bed, and living area all together.

 Apartment (2+ rooms)

-While searching for apartment please note that until recently, living rooms were not common in Polish flats.
+While searching for an apartment please note that until recently, living rooms were not common in Polish flats.
 On typical apartment listings in Poland the given number of rooms counts the total number of rooms and not only bedrooms.
-As such, an apartment with one bedroom and a separate living room would be listed as 2-Pokoje, and a similar apartment with two bedrooms and a living room will be listed as 3-Pokoje.
+As such, an apartment with one bedroom and a separate living room would be listed as 2 pokoje, and a similar apartment with two bedrooms and a living room will be listed as 3 pokoje.

 Important notes